episteme

 SUMMARY.md30-line operational distillation

-CONSTITUTION.mdRoot claim, four principles, nine failure modes
+CONSTITUTION.mdRoot claim, four principles, six reasoner failure modes

 REASONING_SURFACE.mdKnowns / Unknowns / Assumptions / Disconfirmation protocol